Moreno-R/Python-Password-Generator/README.md

 HOW TO USE:   💻🚥❔
 1. Download python lastest version :  https://www.python.org/
 2. Complete Python set up on your computer
-3. Name your file and save it in "py" format.
-For example: passwordgen.py
-4. Save the file to your computer (makesure you remember the exact location)
+3. Save the code provided in this respository to your computer (makesure you remember the exact location).
-5. Click your Windows "start" buttom and type "IDLE".
+6. Click your Windows "start" buttom and type "IDLE".
 This should find the IDLE Python program already installed in your computer.
 Open Program.
-6. A shell window should pop-up on your screen.
+7. A shell window should pop-up on your screen.
 Click "file" on the top left corner of window.
-7. Select the second option : "open..."
+8. Select the second option : "open..."
-8. Find the file containing the code you've previously saved and click "open"
+9. Find the file containing the code (main.py) that you've previously saved and click "open"
-9. A new window should pop-up containing the code for the Password Generator.
+10. A new window should pop-up containing the code for the Password Generator.
-10. Select the "run" option located on top of the window.
+11. Select the "run" option located on top of the window.
-11. Click "run module" option
+12. Click "run module" option
-12. You will see a new window asking : "Please enter password length: "
+13. You will see a new window asking : "Please enter password length: "
-13. Enter the desired password length.
-For example 14 . click Enter
+14. Enter the desired password length.
+For example: 14 .
+15. Click "Enter"
-14. You should see a new line containing your new password!
+16. You should see a new line containing your new password!